Cheating in baseball: Altering the grounds

-Groundskeepers have been used in attempts to cheat.
+Groundskeepers have been involved in attempts to cheat.
 On April 25, 1981, Seattle Mariners manager Maury Wills had the Seattle grounds crew draw the batter's box 1 ft longer than allowed by the rule book (towards the pitching mound) as the Oakland Athletics had previously complained that Seattle batter Tom Paciorek was stepping outside the box while batting.
 Oakland manager Billy Martin spotted the modified batters box prior to the game; the box was correctly redrawn, and Wills was subsequently suspended for two games.
-The groundskeepers of the Cleveland Indians were known to make various changes to the grounds, including at least one rule violation—altering the height of the pitching mound to benefit Bob Feller—and other alterations that could be considered gamesmanship, such as over-watering the infield to slow down opposing base stealers.
+Teams would also often water down basepaths to slow down opposing baserunners, something which was considered gamesmanship.
 Opposing teams suspected that airflow in the Metrodome, home of the Minnesota Twins from 1982 to 2009, was manipulated to help the Twins' balls up and out and push the away team's inwards; a former superintendent claimed in 2003 that he had done so, and characterized it as "home-field advantage".